Am I Eligible for Financial Aid?

 Federal Pell Grants

 These grants can assist you to pay for a portion of your education.
-For the year starting July 1, 2012, Pell Grants can be up to $5500 per award year, depending on the student's enrollment level and financial need.
 You can find out if you are eligible for a Pell Grant and for how much by completing the Free Application for Federal Student Aid (FAFSA) form.
-The Federal Pell Grant is based on the student's need as determined by a formula provided by the US Department of Education.
+The Federal Pell Grant is based on the student's need as determined by a formula provided by the U.S. Department of Education.

 When you complete the FAFSA, and indicate The Art Institute of Pittsburgh - Online Division as one of your school choices, the school will be able to receive and Institutional Student Information Report (ISIR) electronically.
 The ISIR will tell us whether or not you are eligible for a Federal Pell Grant.
 The ISIR also authorizes us to receive the Pell Grant funds on your behalf.